lilscolari/Research/README.md

 # Research
-This is a repo where I will upload research papers I have written
+This is a repo where I will upload research papers I have written.

+[paper 1]

+[paper 2]